Marc Trestman: Personal life

 In 2010, he released his first book as an author titled PERSEVERANCE: Life Lessons on Leadership and Teamwork.

 Currently, he is serving as an adjunct professor at the University of Miami Florida School of Law where he is teaching a course on leadership called "A Playbook for Leadership and the Law."
 He also co-hosted The Leadership Gameplan Podcast on behalf of the University of Miami School of Law with Greg Levy.

-Trestman is a "Football Player Development" instructor for the online sports-career training school Sports Management Worldwide, founded and run by Dr. Lynn Lashbrook.
+Trestman is a "Football Player Development" instructor for the online sports-career training school Sports Management Worldwide.
 He is also a frequent contributor to The 33rd Team, a "football Think Tank" with contributors including Bill Parcells, Bill Cowher, Eddie George, Ronde Barber, and Bill Polian, among others.